What Is Solscan?

 How to use Solscan for token deep dives

-Solscan deep drives
+Solscan deep dives

 1. Open the token page and select Analytics.
 There you’ll be able to review daily active addresses, transaction counts, and velocity.